phac-nml/irida-galaxy-importer/README.md

 #### Prerequisites:

-This tool requires bioblend 0.5.2.
-It can be installed by:
+This tool requires BioBlend 0.5.2 and Requests-OAuthlib.
+They can be installed by:

 ```
-pip install bioblend`
+pip install bioblend requests-oauthlib
 ```

-To invoke the import tool from within Galaxy, currently the HTML stub uploader must be used.
-It requires a web server.

 #### Initial Installation: